 By identifying potentially dangerous behaviours in-cabin AI makes driving safer for everyone.
 Smart vehicles can also recognise when different individuals are in the car, automatically adjusting settings for each driver.

-- Retail: Facial recognition can help retail organisations to improve the in-store shopping experience for customers.
+- Retail: Facial recognition can help retail organizations to improve the in-store shopping experience for customers.
 AI models can interpret the customer sentiment towards products.
 This helps retailers place attractive products where customers can see them.

 Data annotation tools can help to overcome challenges